donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/wouldnt-start-here.md

 ### _Abstract_
-_The fragmentation of the target platforms for AV vendors due to the increased diversity of desktop/laptop OS and underlying processor architecture in recent years means that the engineering mechanisms and organizational structures that have evolved over decades may not serve us as well into the future.
+_The fragmentation of the traditional target platforms for AV vendors, because of the increased diversity of endpoint OS and underlying processor architecture, in recent years means that the engineering mechanisms and organizational structures that have evolved over decades may not serve us as well into the future.
 We must consider the underlying architecture design of our endpoint solutions to determine whether they are fit for purpose for the coming years.
-Breaking down product siloes and drawing a distinction between those parts of our solutions that are entirely platform specific and those that are generic is perhaps the first step towards adopting a more modular approach and ultimately, even a ‘microservices architecture on the endpoint’, which may well facilitate more effective and more efficient software development of endpoint security solutions._
+Breaking down product silos and drawing a distinction between those parts of our solutions that are entirely platform specific and those that are generic is perhaps the first step towards adopting a more modular approach and ultimately, even a ‘microservices architecture on the endpoint’, which may well facilitate more effective and more efficient software development of endpoint security solutions._

 # Well, if I were you, I wouldn’t start from here…

 So goes the joke about giving directions.
 And, perhaps the same can be said of Endpoint Architecture in cyber security because the solutions we typically have today are as a result of evolution, not necessarily planning.
 If you were tasked with designing an architecture to support what's needed today, chances are you very likely wouldn't start from here...

-There are two factors generating friction against each other:
+There are two factors creating friction with each other:

 1. Historically, AV solutions are more heavily weighted towards Windows than any other OS.
 2. The target market for Endpoint has fragmented.

-Let's examine these factors in a bit more detail.
+Let's examine these in a bit more detail.

 ## Wintel Weighting

-There are serveral reasons why anti-malware solutions are typically  disproportionally more sophisticated on Windows, specifically on Intel processor architecture.
+There are serveral reasons why anti-malware solutions are typically  disproportionally more sophisticated on Windows, specifically on Intel processor architecture, than any other desktop/laptop OS.

 1. Historically, Windows has domainated the desktop/laptop space and there's simply a larger target base.
-2. there have been more Windows machines over a long period.
+2. Further, this domination has existed for quite some time so there have been more Windows machines over a long period.
 Antimalware solutions for Windows are disproportionately more sophisticated than on any other OS.
 2. Expertise and Organizational Structures
 2. Protection parity across heterogeneous OS is a misconception.